O1sims/NetworkDefence/README.md

 ## 1 About

-This directory contains a set of TeX files which, when compiled into a PDF, the paper **Modelling Attack and Defence on a Network-Geographic Topology**.
+This directory contains a set of TeX files which, when compiled into a PDF, generates the article **Modelling Attack and Defence on a Network-Geographic Topology**.
+The article can be found at [`NetworkDefence.pdf`](/NetworkDefence.pdf).

 This article develops an attack-defence game model within a topological structure.
 We quote the abstract of the article below.